Summerville in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 1979 by Berkeley County Historical Society.
 (Marker Number 8- 22E.)

 Location.
 33° 1.929′ N, 80° 9.844′ W. Marker is in Summerville, South Carolina, in Berkeley County.
 Marker is on North Main Street (U.S. 17A), on the right when traveling north.
+Located North of E. 9th Street N.,at Dorchester/Berkrley County Line.
 Touch for map.
-Located North of E. 9th Street N.,at Dorchester/Berkrley County Line.
 Marker is in this post office area: Summerville SC 29483, United States of America.
+Touch for directions.

 Also see . . .